A Little Church and State Mix Up

 Certainly I couldn’t expect my help in this situation to come from a government assistance program and I was not willing to wait.
 So I called all of the churches in the four towns that send students to my high school and said: “Please come to talk about hunger in our community.
 We need to figure out what is working and what isn’t.”

 And you know what happened?
 They came.
 25 pastors and lay people came to a meeting in a public high school, hearts broken knowing that there were children who lay in bed at night with bellies empty since their free lunch at school at 10:37AM.
 All of these churches have food pantries in the community, but the new demographic of hungry children is more frequently represented by a working mom who cannot visit a food pantry at 9AM on a Wednesday morning than the one who can.
 So I asked for gift cards to the two most reasonable grocery stores in my community.
+If you’d like to give back to your local church, look into this church giving app and support your local place of worship.

 And you know what happened?
 They gave generously.
 Plentifully.
 Obnoxiously, in fact.